miu007/LiLabNUS/index.md

 ## More About Us

-{%
+{% capture text %}

-  include feature.html
-  image="images/photo.jpg"
-  link="Research"
-  title="Our Projects"
-  style="bare"
-  text="We are engineering synthetic structures, we aim to model implantation, lineage specification, and morphogenesis, offering powerful platforms for studying developmental disorders and advancing regenerative medicine."
+We are engineering synthetic structures, we aim to model implantation, lineage specification, and morphogenesis, offering powerful platforms for studying developmental disorders and advancing regenerative medicine.
-%}

 {%
   include button.html